 Know Your Boot Styles

 The world of men’s boots is rife with various style, each with its own history and purpose.
 That also means some work better with certain looks better than others.

 Chelsea boots are instantly recognisable, owing to their elasticated side panels.
+(They’re often simply called elastic-sided boots, too, especially in Australia).
 The design was first conceived by J. Sparks-Hall, Queen Victoria’s personal shoemaker, and became popular among horse riders, as well as being regularly used for just walking in, with the elasticated panels making them easy to slide on and off (helped by a small tab on rear).
 They weren’t originally called Chelsea boots in the early days, but their popularity with residents of the upmarket London borough, and famous faces such as The Rolling Stones, is believed to have led to their now-famous nomenclature.

 Work boots were, as their name suggests, worn by workers to protect their feet from all manner of debris and weather types.
 No longer as they confined to the building site though, as pairs from brands such as Timberland have gained cult status.
 Work boots tend to have the chunky rubber soles we mentioned earlier, so are more than ideal for wearing on cold, wet and snowy days as they’ll make sure you’re well-planted to the ground and keep your feet well-protected.

 When we say hiking boots, we don’t mean boots used for actual hiking up mountains with a full set of camping gear strapped to your back.
 Instead, we’re talking about the much more fashionable hiking boot.
 Similar to work boots in that they’re designed to offer optimum protection, they can also be used to complement rugged, outdoorsy outfits.
 Moncler is a particular champion in this arena, but other luxury brands have their own noteworthy interpretations.